nino-gerb/wind_notificator/README.md

+# Purpose
-# App to get nofified about winds above 10kts at WSA-IPSACH
+Notifier for winds above 10kts at WSA-IPSACH